douglaslab/mpp/README.md

 This is based on a subset the [template](https://github.com/douglaslab/templates/tree/master/project) we use for projects in the lab.
 We've omitted experiments, paper, and protocols.

+### BEFORE this can be hosted in production, remove the line _site/* from .gitignore

 ## directory structure

 * **code**